 As a nurse, burnout is real and it’s imperative to get away from the hospital and nourish your soul so that you can function at your highest level.
 I know the importance of taking time away from work to prevent burnout from past experiences.
 Having only been a nurse for one year, I already experienced crippling anxiety from working extra shifts to make ends meet, picking up overtime, and getting stressed when I got canceled and had to use my paid time off (PTO) to get paid.
 I quickly learned that I wouldn’t last at the bedside if I didn’t make a huge life change and I decided from that point forward I would prioritize traveling and taking time away from the hospital so that I could be the best nurse that I could be.

-Fast forward to having been a nurse for 6+ years.
+Fast forward to having been a nurse for 8+ years.
 I’ve now visited 35+ countries, taken multiple vacations across the globe, and feel better at the bedside than ever before.
 By prioritizing myself I, in turn, have been a better advocate for my patients, been more helpful to my co-workers, and don’t dread going to work.
 So how did I do it?
 Easy!
 Even if you don’t have PTO available, as nurses, there is ample time for vacations despite what’s in your PTO bank.
+(If you’re cautious about your PTO, check out this post).
 Because we have the option to take eight days off of work without using PTO there’s no excuse not to prioritize travel.
 The countries listed below are the perfect places to travel to when your PTO bank has run dry – based on ease of traveling from the US, proximity to the US, and high availability of non-stop flights from the US.

 As a nurse who gets eight days off of work without needing any PTO… I encourage you to take advantage of your time off by traveling to one of the countries listed below.

 Pst… I have an entire section on my blog dedicated to “8-Day Vacays”.
 Check them out here!